 Why expertise matters in criminal defence law

 Elsewhere, criminal defence law experts point to the reduced access to legal aid playing a part in the rise in self-representation.
 The issues this causes for the wider justice system are many – with processes significantly slowed down through poor or no preparation by law novices, and the risk of justice failing to be delivered because of lack of sufficient knowledge.
 Canadian legal experts say that suitable representation helps to keep the justice system moving more smoothly, particularly when it comes to the proper preparation of documents and the suitable construction of arguments.

 Drawn-out legal processes are already the subject of complaint in Ontario, where new rules on jury selections have caused confusion in relation to old and new trials.
 It has led to fears that some previous jury verdicts of guilty may have to be thrown out, and has placed an extra strain on court resources and more extensive litigation.

 A new area to grasp for criminal defence lawyers in Canada concerns matters relating to indigenous people.
 At a recent event lawyers heard that issues relating to land rights claims and properties on reserves has created a perception gap between criminal defence lawyers and indigenous people.
 It boils down to differing interpretations of what land actually is – while most people in the West view lands as a commodity, for many indigenous people it is more like a living thing.

-Attendees at the meeting were told that criminal defence lawyers have an obligation to understand what indigenous laws are and gauge their understanding of Canadian laws, which is not always possible due to limited interactions with indigenous people outside the court process.
+Attendees at the meeting were told that Miami Criminal Defense Attorney have an obligation to understand what indigenous laws are and gauge their understanding of Canadian laws, which is not always possible due to limited interactions with indigenous people outside the court process.